WHAT IS INVOLVED IN THE RPAC DEVELOPMENT?

 WHAT STAGE HAS THIS DEVELOPMENT REACHED?

-Works are anticipated to commence on site in late 2019.
+Works commenced on site in December 2019.

 The Community Consultative Committee (CCC) will